juamrm/portfolio-2025/README.md

-# Modern UI Project
+# Portfolio Project

 Welcome!
-This is my portfolio, built with the Shadcn UI library.
+This is my portfolio 2025, built with the Shadcn UI library and i18next for multilanguage support.
+This portfolio is in a constant working in progress and showcase of my skills and projects as web developer and UXUI designer.
+You can navigate through the different sections to learn more about me and my work.

 ## Getting started